Question

 None of the conclusions follows.
 However, Conclusion.
 I and III are complementary pairs; hence, either conclusion I or III follows.

-Which of the following is not an input device?
+Which of the following is not recommended by the committee on banking sector reforms?